Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Introduction

 Let us return to the study of graphs as in~\cite{zuiddam2018asymptotic}.
-Here $S$ is any family of isomorphism classes of graphs that is closed under the disjoint union and the strong graph product, and which contains the $n$-vertex empty graph~$\overline{K_n}$ for all $n\in\N$.
-Let $\leq$ be the \emph{cohomomorphism preorder}, which is defined by letting $G\leq H$ if there is a graph homomorphism from the complement of $G$ to the complement of $H$.
-The cohomomorphism preorder is a Strassen preorder, the subrank of a graph equals the independence number, and the asymptotic subrank equals the Shannon capacity~\cite{zuiddam2018asymptotic}.
-Known elements in the asymptotic spectrum of graphs are the Lovász theta function~\cite{lovasz1979shannon}, the fractional Haemers bounds over all fields~\cite{blasiak2013graph,bukh2018fractional}, the complement of the projective rank~\cite{manvcinska2016quantum} and the fractional clique cover number (see~\cite[Eq. $(67.112)$]{schrijver2003combinatorial}).
-The fractional Haemers bounds provide an infinite family of elements in the asymptotic spectrum due to the separation result in~\cite{bukh2018fractional}.
-We note that the dual characterization is nontrivial in the sense that the asymptotic tensor rank of tensors and the Shannon capacity of graphs are not multiplicative.
-We note that Fritz in \cite{fritz2017resource} developed a theory for \emph{commutative monoids} analogous to Strassen's theory of asymptotic spectra and that he applied this theory to graphs to obtain a dual characterization of Shannon capacity and of the asymptotic preorder $\asympleq$ in terms of $\leq$-monotone monoid-homomorphisms.
+Here $S$ is any family of isomorphism classes of graphs (under permutation group actions on vertices) that is closed under the disjoint union and the strong graph product, and which contains the $n$-vertex empty graph~$\overline{K_n}$ for all $n\in\N$.
+Let $\leq$ be the \emph{cohomomorphism preorder}, which is defined by letting $G\leq H$ if there is a \emph{graph homomorphism} from the \emph{complement} of $G$ to the complement of $H$.
+Then the subrank of a graph equals the independence number and the rank of a graph equals the \emph{clique cover number} (which is the same as the \emph{chromatic number of the complement graph}).
+Furthermore, the asymptotic subrank coincides with the Shannon capacity and the asymptotic rank coincides with the fractional clique cover number.\footnote{The regularization of the clique cover number equals the fractional clique cover number~\cite{LOVASZ1975383}.
+See also~\cite[Theorem 67.17]{schrijver2003combinatorial}.} Zuiddam proved that the cohomomorphism preorder is a Strassen preorder~\cite{zuiddam2018asymptotic}.
+Thus the Shannon capacity (resp.~fractional clique cover number) equals the pointwise minimum (resp.~maximum) over the asymptotic spectrum of graphs.
+Known elements in the asymptotic spectrum of graphs are the Lov\'asz theta function $\vartheta$~\cite{lovasz1979shannon}, the \emph{fractional Haemers bound} $\cH_f^\F$ over any field $\F$~\cite{blasiak2013graph,bukh2018fractional}, the complement of the \emph{projective rank} $\overline{\xi}_f$~\cite{manvcinska2016quantum} and the fractional clique cover number $\overline{\chi}_f$~(see~\cite[Sec. $64.8$]{schrijver2003combinatorial}) Interestingly, for every field $\F$ of nonzero characteristic and $\epsilon>0$, there exist an explicit graph $G(\F,\epsilon)$ such that for every field $\F'$ of different characteristic, it holds that $\cH_f^{\F}(G(\F,\epsilon))<\epsilon\cH_f^{\F'}(G(\F,\epsilon))$~\cite[Theorem 19]{bukh2018fractional}.
+We thus know that there is an infinite family of elements in the asymptotic spectrum of graphs.